Yaroster/skoomaDen.me/src/content/posts/Contrasting_China_Brown_Economy.md

 Brown argues that Xi's ability to create sustainable power is a mix of both strategic appointments within the Party and building a cult-like influence, using the anti-corruption campaign almost exclusively as a means to destroy opposition.

-This very line of thought, however, is what his contemporary Ms. Economy strictly refutes in her [presentation at Victoria University Wellington](https://www.youtube.com/watch?v=OnBBJ6dXsu4&list=LL&index=1).
+This very line of thought, however, is what his contemporary Dr. Economy strictly refutes in her [presentation at Victoria University Wellington](https://www.youtube.com/watch?v=OnBBJ6dXsu4&list=LL&index=1).

 #### "People often ask if Xi Jinping's anti-corruption campaign is really just a mechanism for him to eliminate his political enemies or if it is legitimate, and I think it's clearly both...
 Xi Jinping does not have 620,000 political enemies; this is a legitimate effort to clean up the Communist Party."​
 (*[Economy](https://www.hoover.org/profiles/elizabeth-economy)*, 2019).

 **My thoughts:** [Xi Jinping](https://en.wikipedia.org/wiki/Xi_Jinping) has continuously used the metaphor of a relay race, a predecessor must prepare the baton properly before passing it to another.
 [Xi Jinping Thought](https://en.wikipedia.org/wiki/Xi_Jinping_Thought) is, then, simply the logical continuation of what [Deng Xiaoping](https://en.wikipedia.org/wiki/Deng_Xiaoping) and [Hu Jintao](https://en.wikipedia.org/wiki/Hu_Jintao) have built before him.
 They both didn't succeed, of course, in completing [Socialism with Chinese Characteristics](https://en.wikipedia.org/wiki/Socialism_with_Chinese_characteristics).
 However, Xi does credit them in the first volume of [The Governance of China](https://en.wikipedia.org/wiki/The_Governance_of_China) as both proper carriers of this metaphorical baton.

-While the narrative that was built could be questioned, Ms. Economy herself argues that she doesn't believe we are currently seeing the formation of a life-long one-man rule:
+While the narrative that was built could be questioned, Dr. Economy herself argues that she doesn't believe we are currently seeing the formation of a life-long one-man rule:

 #### "He can now hold the three most important positions—General Secretary of the Communist Party, President of the country, and Chairman of the Central Military Commission—for life, although I don't expect him to do that."
 (*[Economy](https://www.hoover.org/profiles/elizabeth-economy)*, 2019).